-This is the Conflicts of Interest Policy of the London Borough of Hackney Pension Fund, which is managed by the London Borough of Hackney Council.
-The Policy details how actual and potential conflicts of interest are identified and managed by those involved in the management and governance of the London Borough of Hackney Pension Fund whether directly or in an advisory capacity.
+This is the Conflicts of Interest Policy of the London Borough of Hackney Pension Fund, which is managed by the London Borough of Hackney ("the Council").
+The Policy details how actual and potential conflicts of interest and risks are identified and managed by those involved in the management and governance of the London Borough of Hackney Pension Fund whether directly or in an advisory capacity.

 This Conflicts of Interest Policy is established to guide the Pensions Committee members, local Pension Board members, officers and advisers.
-Along with other constitutional documents, including the various Codes of Conduct, it aims to ensure that they do not act improperly or create a perception that they may have acted improperly.
+Along with other constitutional documents, including the various Codes of Conduct such as the Pensions Regulator Code of Practice, it aims to ensure that they do not act improperly or create a perception that they may have acted improperly.
 It is an aid to good governance, encouraging transparency and minimising the risk of any matter prejudicing decision making or management of the Fund otherwise.